EMDR Therapy for Emotional Neglect and CPTSD in Adults

 EMDR therapy is especially effective for adults who carry the effects of:

-These patterns often develop in environments where something important was missing — consistent emotional attunement, support, or safety.
+These emotional defaults often develop in environments where something important was missing — consistent attunement, attention, support, or safety.

 Even without obvious trauma, these experiences can leave lasting imprints.